 Life is fragile.
 But you know that.

-By the time we are sixty-something and seventy-something, the aging process is in full swing.
+By the time we are 60-something and 70-something, the aging process is in full swing.
 Many of the symptoms of our aging have been present for decades, but they are just now having an obvious impact on us that we cannot overcome by just working harder.
 We must work smarter and choose carefully those things to which we commit ourselves.
 Health conditions that were not obvious in earlier decades are now part of our daily concern and actions.

 Is the Same Pattern True for Congregations?